 - If you can’t find a person’s name in the index, that doesn’t mean that his/her record will not be in the actual record book.
 If you have a general idea of the year in which the person was married, you may consider reviewing all of the records from that year or group of years.

-- All marriages would have been reported by the groom prior to the marriage and then by the Justice of the Peace or the minister.
-If you cannot find the record you want, the couple may have been married in a different county, at a different time or may not have been legally married at all.
+- The marriage record license should have been reported to the court by the groom prior to the marriage and the return submitted by the Justice of the Peace or the minister after the marriage was performed.
+If you cannot find the record you want, the couple may have been married in a different county or at a different time, the officiant many have neglected to submit the marriage return to the court, the records may have been affected by a destructive event in the probate court's history (fire, flood, etc.), or the couple may not have been legally married.

 - If you have questions, please contact us at firstname.lastname@example.org or 614.297.2510.

 Requesting Ohio Marriage Record Copies

 If you have an exact place and year of marriage, you can submit an Indexed Public Records Copy Request.
 The exact citation to the event should have the following: